 Hunting for realistic small bathroom ideas is a challenge that most of us face.
 But don't fret because you are in the right place for expert advice and some gorgeous small bathroom styles that will transform your smallest room successfully.

 A sound small bathroom design that is practical but still stylish is key to making, what is usually, the tiniest room in your home work for you.
 And to make sure your

-bathroom is everything you want it to be – luxurious, functional and simply a pleasure to be in – you'll need to think outside the box.
+bathroom is everything you want it to be – luxurious, functional and simply and actually a nice place to spend time in – you'll need to think outside the box.

 For more inspiration, check out our bathroom ideas page for all the latest looks that you'll want to recreate in your small bathroom.

 - Starting from the ground up?
 We've heaps more bathroom design tips in our practical guide too.

 It's all about paring back and understanding what you actually need in your small space.
 Stick to the bare essentials so you have as few built in or bulky items in there as possible – if they're taking up that precious floor space, they'll make the room look smaller.

 All you really need in a small bathroom is a toilet, a sink and a bath or shower.
 Storage is vital, too, but think about how this could be built around your basin or choose wall mounted cabinets that won't take up any of that floor space we mentioned.

 2. Opt for wall-hung fittings to enhance space